HongmingTang060313/FR-DEEP/README.md

 ## The FR-DEEP Batched Dataset

-The FR DEEP batched dataset comprises two separate sub-datasets: NVSS set and FIRST set.
-The two sub sets adopted same objects from the two aforementioned catalogs.
-Each sub set contains 600 150 x 150 images in two class: FR I and FR II(264 FR I and 336 FR II objects).
-Sample images are downloaded via Skyview Virtual Observatory, and experienced:
+The [FR-DEEP Batched Dataset]() is comprised of two separate sub-datasets: [NVSS](https://www.cv.nrao.edu/nvss/) and [FIRST](https://www.cv.nrao.edu/first/).
+The two subsets provide images of the same objects taken from the two different catalogs.
+Each subset contains 600 150x150 images in two classes: FR I & FR II.
+Images were taken from the [Skyview Virtual Observatory](https://skyview.gsfc.nasa.gov/current/cgi/titlepage.pl), and experienced:

 (1) sigma-clipping